zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ##Graduation and Life Beyond the MPC
 We want the MPC to prepare you for life beyond school.
 As a community for creative development, graduation requirements reflect our commitment to your long term work as a creator.

+A few years out of college, when most students are in their mid-20s, people already look more at what you've accomplished than at where you went to school.
+This doesn't mean that your credential doesn't matter.
+We want the MPC to provide both: a strong credential and a record of great work.

 ####Portfolio
 In the long run, a portfolio of great creative work is more important than your degree.
 Your degree and the connections you get from the MPC will open doors and prepare you for graduate school or professional life.
 But eventually people want to see a strong record of work, not a credential.
 We want you to graduate with both.